 Jay Kipper is Associate Director of the Bureau and the AEC.
 He is a chemical engineer and has worked in the energy industry for more than 25 years.

-David Chapman is a material science engineer with an MBA.
+David Chapman is a program manager with an MBA.
 He has worked for Intel, Motorola, and the Research Triangle Institute.
 He manages Microfabricated Sensor research projects at the AEC.

-Mohsen Ahmadian is project manager with a Ph.D. and 21 years’ experience in biotech, nanotech, and semiconductor industries.
+Mohsen Ahmadian is program manager with a Ph.D. and 21 years’ experience in biotech, nanotech, and semiconductor industries.
 He manages the AEC Contrast Agent and Nano-sensor projects.

 Kevin Meyer joined the AEC in 2014 after 34 years with ExxonMobil.
 He has an MS in geology and provides technical and managerial expertise to the team.

 Exciting possibilities over the next decade include the marriage of AEC’s work in contrast agents, microelectronic sensors, and nano-payload delivery systems, combined with efforts in areas like smart well construction and completions.